duyvm/Master-Class-Projects/README.md

 ## [Flag Submission](flag-submit)

-This tool automatically submit flag to for team.
+This tool automatically submit flag for team.
 Provide either individual flag or file which stores multiple flags for submission.

 ```
 Usage: